Azure/aks-rdma-infiniband/website/docs/configurations/01-network-operator.md

 The SR-IOV Device Plugin assigns each InfiniBand-enabled NIC (e.g., Mellanox ConnectX-6) to a single pod as a Kubernetes resource (`rdma/ib`).
 The number of available resources matches the count of physical NICs on the node (e.g., 1 NIC = 1 resource), ideal for workloads requiring maximum performance and isolation.

+To deploy the above config, create a `NicClusterPolicy` CR with the following YAML:

 ```yaml reference
 https://github.com/Azure/aks-rdma-infiniband/blob/main/configs/sriov-device-plugin/sriov.yaml
 ```